-Steve Dutton is an artist who works on both collaborative and individual projects.
-He is currently working on solo projects and with Andrew Bracey on a Curatorial project entitled 'Midpointness'.
+Steve Dutton is an artist and curator who works on both collaborative and individual projects.
+He is currently working on solo projects and with Andrew Bracey on a Curatorial project entitled 'Midpointness' for the Trans Art Triennial and a forthcoming exhibtion for Airspace in Stoke-on-Trent, UK.
 In the past he worked closely with Steve Swindells (Dutton and Swindells) since 1998, prior to which he was one half of the collaboration of Dutton and Peacock.
-He has also enjoyed working in the past with artist Steve Hawley and the sound artist, Neil Webb.
-Steve and Neil's latest piece is www.endofends.co.uk.
-Steve is also currently developing a new body work under the working title of “industry” which is including drawings, sound works, animations, objects and texts.
-He also curates and recently co-curated ( with Brian Curtin ) an exhibition for Bangkok Arts and Culture Centre, entitled Possession.
-The project included artists from the UK, Thailand and Vietnam.
+He has also enjoyed working in the past with artist Steve Hawley and the sound artist, Neil Webb. (www.endofends.co.uk.)

 Professor Steve Dutton BA( Hons ), MA ( RCA )